timeoutdigital/treehugger/README.rst

 marked ``encrypted``, put them into the environment, and then replace itself with a copy of the application using `execlp <https://linux.die.net/man/3/execlp>`_.

-You can also pull in data from external sources by using the key `include`, for example:
+You can also merge in data from an external source with the key ``include``, for example:

 .. code-block:: yaml

     include: s3://bucket-name/filename.yml?versionId=7

 Where the value is a URL pointing to another YAML file consisting of environment variables.
-The file will be fetched, and the YAML data included.
-Currently only S3 URLs are supported. versionId is required.
+The file will be fetched, and the keys merged in on top of anything defined locally.
+Currently only S3 URLs are supported, and the S3 API is used for them; ``versionId`` is required to avoid ambiguity.

 N.B.
 To be sure of the Python you're using to run Treehugger, you can also run it as a module.
 For example: